thedoggybrad/thedoggybrad/README.md

 ## Summary of my Projects:
-Products 2 to 13 are all HTML based projects.
+Products 2 to 13 and 17 are all HTML based projects.
 <br>
 Meanwhile, product 1, archives 2 and 3 are filterlists for AdBlock plus.
 <br>